2factorauth/twofactorauth/EXCLUSION.md

 *   #### Religious and Political sites

     The line between Religious/political views protected by free speech and hate speech can sometimes be very hard to distinguish between.
-    To skip having to make those decisions we've opted out from listing any Religious or Political sites.
+    To avoid having to make those decisions we've opted out from listing any Religious or Political sites.

     Our goal with twofactorauth.org is